ThemeColor

 Overriding system colors

-extension, that method will be overriden in NSColor
+ThemeColor extension, that method will be overriden in NSColor and the colors

 You can get the full list of available/overridable color methods (class methods)